 a little more

 Believer, wife to Dave & momma to Judah.
-If we haven’t officially met yet, I’m Anna Filly, a Wedding & Portrait photographer in Alabama.
+If we haven’t officially met yet, I’m Anna Filly, a Wedding & Portrait photographer in Roanoke, Virginia.
 When my camera isn’t in hand, you can most likely find me cuddled up with my laptop while I work from home, navigating life as a full time business owner, and full time momma.
 I find so much joy in photographing the lives of my clients.
 I’m also a lover of hosting, slightly obsessed with fresh cut flowers, and will most likely offer you a hug instead of a handshake.